Squire balances clean fades with the coronavirus – TechCrunch

 Squire makes money by charging a monthly fee based on size and needs of the barbershop, ranging from $30 to $250 per month.

 A threat to Squire’s success are small and medium business payment infrastructure companies like Square.
-The co-founders were confident, noting that Squire is the only venture-backed business that exclusively tailors itself on barbershops, and thus will be the best solution for those businesses.
-Los-Angeles based Boulevard raised money in November for its salon and spa management software.
+The co-founders were confident, noting that Squire is the only venture-backed business that exclusively tailors itself to barbershops, and thus will be the best solution for those businesses.
+Los Angeles-based Boulevard raised money in November for its salon and spa management software.

 But Squire thinks barbershop subculture is niche enough that salon technology doesn’t do the job.
 Barbers want to partner with businesses that are as passionate as they are.